gcmoony/pythonRepo/README.md

 # pythonRepo
-A repository dedicated to Python specific files
+A repository dediccated to working with Python related programs.

 | Projects | Description | Status |
 | :---: | :---: | :---: |